 Data Management and Analysis

 Information provided by unstructured narratives was abstracted for temporal, spatial and demographic parameters indicators before summarized and analyzed.
-Software SPSS 18.0 (IBM, Armonk, NY, USA) and Microsoft Excel were used for data cleaning and analysis.
+Software R (4.0.0) and Microsoft Excel were used for data cleaning, analysis, and visualisation.
+Code used can be found at.

 Ethics Statement